PHLAK/docker-openvpn/README.md

-When running a client container, if you are having trouble making a connection and `docker logs` shows `Initialization Sequence Completed` without indicatiing any problems try manually setting your container's DNS servers by adding `--dns 8.8.8.8 --dns 8.8.4.4` to your run command.
+When running a client container, if you are having trouble making a connection and `docker logs` shows `Initialization Sequence Completed` without indicatiing any problems try manually setting your container's DNS servers by adding `--dns 1.1.1.1 --dns 1.0.0.1` to your run command.
 Once your container is running check you DNS name servers with:

     docker exec transmission-vpn cat /etc/resolv.conf

+For general help and support join our [Spectrum community](https://spectrum.chat/phlaknet).

 Please report bugs to the [GitHub Issue Tracker](https://github.com/PHLAK/docker-openvpn/issues).